 - cystic fibrosis

-In people with asthma, an allergic reaction to mold can trigger an attack.
+In people with asthma, an allergic reaction to mold may trigger an attack.
 They may need inhalers to manage symptoms.

-Exposure to a large amount of mold can cause a more serious reaction.
+Exposure to a large amount of mold can sometimes cause a more serious reaction known as hypersensitivitypneumonitis.
 This type of exposure is usually due to occupational or workplace hazards rather than from exposure to mold in your home.

 In many cases, you can get rid of household mold yourself.
 Mold can be removed with: